Ircama/hostp2pd/README.md

 hostp2pd
 ```

+The above command uses the automatically detected P2P-Device interface and the internal default configuration file.

 Using a P2P-Device interface and a configuration file:

 ```shell
 hostp2pd -i p2p-dev-wlan0 -c /etc/hostp2pd.yaml
 ```

 - `-i` option: The P2P-Device interface used by hostp2pd is created by *wpa_supplicant* over the physical wlan interface (if default options are used).
 Use `iw dev` to list the available wlan interfaces.
 An *unnamed/non-netdev* interface with *type P2P-device* should be found.
 If no P2P-Device is shown (e.g., only the physical *phy#0* Interface *wlan0* is present), either *wpa_supplicant* is not active or it is not appropriately compiled/configured.
 With *wlan0* as physical interface (ref. `iw dev`), to get the name of the P2P-Interface use the command `wpa_cli -i wlan0 interface`: it should return the interface device *wlan0* and the P2P-device (e.g., *p2p-dev-wlan0*).
 Use this name as argument to the `-i` option of *hostp2pd*.
 Notice also that, if a P2P-Device is configured, `wpa_cli` without option should automatically point to this interface.
+If `-i` option is not used, *hostp2pd* tries to automatically detect the right interface.
 - `-c` option: a [YAML](https://en.wikipedia.org/wiki/YAML) configuration file ([here](hostp2pd/hostp2pd.yaml) an example) is not strictly necessary to start a first test; a minimum parameter would be the PIN, which can be alternatively defined using a shell [Here Document](https://en.wikipedia.org/wiki/Here_document) expression:
   ```shell
   hostp2pd -i p2p-dev-wlan0 -c - <<\eof